 George R. Maxfield Jr., Undersheriff

-Undersheriff Maxfield began his career with the Sheriff’s Office in 1998 as a Corrections Officer.
-In March 2000, he transferred to the Road Patrol Division as a lateral transfer from the Village of Corinth Police Department.
-During his tenure as a Deputy Sheriff, he also served in specialized roles within the agency’s K9 and Narcotics units.
-In January 2016, he was promoted to Sergeant, where he supervised the Road Patrol Division.
-In May 2017, he advanced to the rank of Investigator, also serving as a Crime Scene Specialist, Fire Investigator, and Crisis Negotiator.
-In June 2021, he was promoted to Senior Investigator, where he directly supervised the Sheriff’s Office Narcotics Unit, assisted in overseeing the Criminal Investigations Unit, and played a key role in managing complex and high-level investigations.
-Two years later, in October 2023, he was promoted to Captain and assumed command of the Office of Professional Standards.
-In this capacity, he was responsible for agency accreditation, training for the Road Patrol Division, and internal investigations across all divisions of the Sheriff’s Office.
-In March 2025, Undersheriff Maxfield graduated from the 293rd session of the FBI National Academy in Quantico, Virginia — one of the world’s premier law enforcement leadership programs — marking a significant professional achievement in his career.
+Undersheriff Maxfield began his career with the Sheriff’s Office in 1998 as a corrections officer.
+In March 2000, he transferred to the Law Enforcement Division as a lateral transfer from the Village of Corinth Police Department.
+During his tenure as a deputy sheriff, he also served in specialized roles within the agency’s K-9 and Narcotics Units.
+In January 2016, he was promoted to sergeant, where he supervised the Patrol Unit.
+In May 2017, he advanced to the rank of investigator, also serving as a crime scene specialist, fire investigator, and crisis negotiator.
+In June 2021, he was promoted to senior investigator, where he directly supervised the Sheriff’s Office’s Narcotics Unit, assisted in overseeing the Criminal Investigations Unit, and played a key role in managing complex and high-level investigations.
+In October 2023, he was promoted to captain and assumed command of the Office of Professional Standards.
+In this capacity, he was responsible for agency accreditation, training for the Law Enforcement Division, and internal investigations across all divisions of the Sheriff’s Office.
+In March 2025, Undersheriff Maxfield graduated from the 293rd session of the FBI National Academy in Quantico, VA — one of the world’s premier law enforcement leadership programs — marking a significant professional achievement in his career.
 He is the fourth member in the history of the Saratoga County Sheriff’s Office to complete this prestigious program.

 Beyond his professional service, Undersheriff Maxfield has demonstrated a lifelong commitment to community service, having previously volunteered with the Halfmoon-Waterford Fire Department and the Clifton Park-Halfmoon Emergency Corps.